HL7/fhir-shorthand/input/pagecontent/reference.md

 #### StructureDefinition Escape Paths

 FSH uses the caret (`^`) syntax to provide direct access to elements of an SD.
-The caret syntax should be reserved for situations not addressed through [FSH Keywords](#defining-items) or IG configuration files (i.e., elements other than name, id, title, description, url, publisher, fhirVersion, etc.).
-Examples of metadata elements in SDs that require the caret syntax include experimental, useContext, and abstract.
-The caret syntax also provides a simple way to set metadata attributes in the ElementDefinitions that comprise the snapshot and differential tables (e.g., short, slicing discriminator and rules, meaningWhenMissing, etc.).
+The caret syntax should be reserved for situations not addressed through [FSH Keywords](#defining-items) or external configuration files.
+Examples of metadata elements in SDs that might require the caret syntax include `experimental`, `useContext`, and `abstract`.
+The caret syntax also provides a simple way to set metadata attributes in the ElementDefinitions that comprise the snapshot and differential tables (e.g., `short` description, slicing discriminator properties, `meaningWhenMissing`, etc.).

 > **Note:** Caret syntax is only applicable to FSH items that have corresponding StructureDefintions, specifically, profiles and stand-alone extensions.